nodejs/node/doc/api/esm.md

 for looking up conditional mappings elsewhere or to modify the list when calling the default resolution logic.

-The [current set of Node.js default conditions][Conditional exports] will always be in the `context.conditions` list passed to the hook.
-If the hook wants to ensure Node.js-compatible resolution logic, all items from this default condition list **must** be passed through to the `defaultResolve` function.
+The current [package exports conditions][Conditional Exports] will always be in the `context.conditions` array passed into the hook.
+To guarantee _default Node.js module specifier resolution behavior_ when calling `defaultResolve`, the `context.conditions` array passed to it _must_ include _all_ elements of the `context.conditions` array originally passed into the `resolve` hook.

 ```js
 /**